RxLaboratory/OCA/README.md

 - `fileType`: *string*, the type of the files used for the frames.
 The file extension, without the initial dot.
 - `blendingMode`: *string*, the blending mode of the layer.
 See the *Blending modes* section below.
 Default: `normal`
 - `animated`: *boolean*, whether this layer is a single frame or not.
 Default: `true`
-- `anchorPoint`: *int[]*, the coordinates of the anchor point of the layer, in pixels [X,Y] in the document coordinates.
+- `position`: *int[]*, the coordinates of the center of the layer, in pixels [X,Y] in the document coordinates.
 Default: half the document width and half the document height
 - `width`: *int*, the width, in pixels.
 Default: the document width
 - `height`: *int*, the height, in pixels.
 Default: the document height
 - `label`: *int*, a label for the layer.
 See the *Layer Label* section below.
 Default: `-1`